 The incredible Nimrod Castle

 Nimrod Castle is not any old boring castle.
 It is one of the largest and most impressive castles in the Middle East.
-It is surrounded by astounding scenery.
-Its long narrow structure fits snugly into the topography perched between the important Wadi Nakeb to its south and Wadi Govta to the north.
-The dongon (keep) occupies the top quarter of the fortress and was the first section to be built.
-The castle’s topography, walls and 21 towers made it almost impregnable.
-In sum, it’s an impressive place worthy of a visit.
+Its long narrow structure fits snugly between the important Wadi Nakeb to its south and Wadi Govta to the north.
+The dongon occupies the top quarter of the fortress and was the first section to be built.
+The views from here are incredible.
+The topography of the castle and its walls and 21 towers made it almost impregnable.

-Why would anyone build a castle in the northern Golan?
+Why did the Muslims build a castle in the northern Golan the middle of nowhere?

-Why did the Muslim Ayyubid dynasty build a fortress in this isolated part of the Golan?
+Why did the Muslim Ayyubid dynasty build such an impressive fortress in this isolated part of the northern Golan?

-The progress of the Mongols was stopped by the Mamelukes, the next power in the Middle East, at the Battle of Ein Jalud, and the Mameluke commander Baybars appointed himself sultan.
-His appointed governor, Bilik, reconstructed this fortress, including its semicircular towers from 1260 to 1277.
-When the Mamelukes were able to finally eject the Crusaders from the Holy Land at the end of the 13th century, this castle lost its importance and was abandoned.
+The progress of the Mongols was stopped by the Mamlukes, the next power in the Middle East, at the Battle of Ein Jalud, and the Mamluke commander Baybars appointed himself sultan.
+Between 1260 to 1277 his governor Bilik reconstructed this fortress, including its semicircular towers.
+When the Mamlukes were finally able to eject the Crusaders from the Holy Land at the end of the 13th century, this castle lost its importance and was abandoned.

 Directions: Enter “Nimrod” into Waze and click on “Nimrod Fortress National Park”.
 There is a large parking lot just before the main gate of the fortress.
 A hut sells snacks and hot and cold drinks.
 There is no picnic area.